 - Have completed their undergraduate education and

 - Have several years of experience in Indo-Pacific security issues, or

 - Has completed or is completing their graduate education (master’s or doctoral)

 - Proficient in English (verbal and written skills)

 - For non-U.S. citizens, applicant must possess or be eligible for an extended stay visa

-To apply for the Kelly Fellowship, please complete the Resident and/or Non-resident Kelly Fellowship online application form and include all materials listed below.
+To apply for the Kelly Fellowship, please complete the Non-resident Kelly Fellowship online application form and include all materials listed below.
 All materials must be written in English.
 Any statement in your application that is found to be false will be grounds for disqualification.